Property404/ElfStream/README.md

 Stream/lazy-load elf files over a network

 ## How it Works
-Client received a reduced version of the ELF file from the server.
+Client receives a reduced version of the ELF file from the server.
 Upon each access to a region of code or data that the client doesn't have, the client requests that that region from the server